StarPlayrX/UFOEmoji2020/README.md

 GTFlightYoke, Graphics (Sketches, concept art, final Photoshop and Illustrator vector PDFs, Background Music and Sound Effects created by Todd Bruss.

-(c) 2014 - 2024 by Todd Bruss, aka Good Time.
+(c) 2014 - 2024 by Todd Bruss, aka Good Time and StarPlayrX.
 All Rights Reserved.

 Apple Color Emoji is owned by Apple, Inc., and can only be used on Apple devices and eco system.